erikorlowski/cscie97/cscie97/asn5/design.md

 System testing is used to validate the NGATC's behavior as a "closed box".
 In system tests, the data for the NGATC to act upon are simulated through the Simulation module and user interactions with system GUIs are simulated using [Functionize](https://www.functionize.com/?_gl=1*12iaepr*_up*MQ..*_ga*MTMyMzYyNjUzMi4xNzY1MzEwMDI0*_ga_77JHMZYNHZ*czE3NjUzMTAwMjMkbzEkZzAkdDE3NjUzMTAwMjMkajYwJGwwJGgyMDExNDMyMDUy).

 #### Happy Path Test
-* Mock weather, map and aircraft type data are input through the simulator and the Aircraft Info GUI
+* Mock weather, map and aircraft type data are input through the simulator
 * Multiple flight plans are submitted that should be accepted
 * It is validated that these flight plans are accepted
 * The NGATC waits until an AI route optimization is suggested